-With the Digital Personal Data Protection (DPDP) Act coming into force, responsibility of the resident data is now on the Resident Welfare Associations (RWAs)/Management Committees.
+With the Digital Personal Data Protection (DPDP) Act coming into force, in the context of Housing Societies, there are some significant changes to the responsibility of the Resident Welfare Associations (RWAs)/Management Committees.

 To help associations understand what the law means in practice, ADDA conducted an exclusive DPDP awareness workshop for Management Committee members.

-The session was presented by San Banerjee, CEO & Co-Founder of ADDA, and focused on explaining:
+The session was conducted by San Banerjee, CEO & Co-Founder of ADDA, and focused on explaining:

 - Practical steps societies must take to stay compliant

-This blog captures what was covered in the workshop, the key insights from the presentation, and important questions raised by MC members.
+This blog captures the highlights of what was covered in the workshop, and some important questions raised by MC members.

 Table of Contents